mongodb/docs-app-services/source/includes/realm-cli-deprecation.rst

    ``realm-cli`` is deprecated and will not receive future features or bug fixes.
 Use :ref:`{+cli-bin+}` instead.

-   .. include:: /includes/install-app-services-cli.rst
+   .. include:: /includes/install-appservices-cli.rst

-   For more information, see :ref:`App Services CLI <app-services-cli>`.
+   For more information, see :ref:`App Services CLI <appservices-cli>`.